-5.4 Is helicopter rescue effective?
+6.4 Is helicopter rescue effective?

 Helicopters are used widely throughout Europe as emergency ambulances in a primary responder role in post-impact care and have been used in this role in Germany since the early 1970s.
-They are thought to be useful in improving response times and removal times to and from the scene, giving a more appropriate level of response, particularly in rural areas and providing access to more appropriate hospitals.
-Research shows that using helicopters to transport patients does not influence greatly their probability of survival, they are costly (between around 0.5 million - 1.5 million euro annually to operate) and not without significant crash risk (Elvik et al., 2009; Buylaert, 1999).
-A cost-benefit analysis of the national air ambulance helicopter service (Elvik, 1996) concluded that the current service in Norway carried out by these helicopters had a benefit-cost ratio of around 5.4.
+They are thought to be useful in improving response times and removal times to and from the scene, giving a more appropriate level of response, and providing access to more appropriate hospitals.
+Research shows that using helicopters to transport patients does not influence greatly their probability of survival, they are costly (between around 0,5 million - 1,5 million euro annually to operate) and not without significant accident risk (Elvik et al, 2009; Buylaert, 1999).
+No cost-benefit analyses of improved provision of medical services for those injured in road accidents have been found.
+A cost-benefit analysis of the national air ambulance helicopter service (Elvik, 1996) concluded that the current service in Norway carried out by these helicopters had a benefit-cost ratio of around 5:4.
 Rescue helicopters carry out both search and rescue missions and ambulance transport.
-For the search and rescue missions, the benefit-cost ratio of current services is around 4.9.
-For ambulance services, the benefit-cost ratio was calculated to be around 5.9.
+For the search and rescue missions, the benefit-cost ratio of current services is around 4:9.
+For ambulance services, the benefit-cost ratio was calculated to be around 5:9.

-If helicopters are operated, the evidence suggests that it should be on a regional basis in a secondary responder role in which they are called out at the request of emergency personnel at the scene or at a primary receiving hospital (Buylaert, 1999).
+If helicopters are operated, the evidence suggests that it should be on a regional basis in a secondary responder role, in which they are called out at the request of emergency personnel at the scene or at a primary receiving hospital (Buylaert, 1999).